Los Marinos José

 The Room and the Format

-The current space on the Paseo Marítimo is the result of a significant renovation that moved the restaurant into a modern, open format.
+The current space on the Paseo Marítimo is a modern, open format.
 The kitchen now faces the dining room directly, which in a fish-focused operation functions as a form of accountability: the preparation of raw product is visible, and the display cabinets that made the original Los Marinos José a reference on this stretch of coast remain central to the experience.
-A semi-enclosed glass terrace extends the space toward the seafront, which on the Costa del Sol means reliable outdoor dining across much of the year outside the December and January closure period.
+A semi-enclosed glass terrace extends the space toward the seafront, which opens toward the seafront.

 Where It Sits in the Broader Spanish Seafood Conversation